joelparkerhenderson/ways-of-working/doc/schedules/index.md

-# Ways of Working for schedules, calendars, events, etc.
+# Ways of working for schedules, calendars, events, etc.

 ## Most important